core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The example below shows the required Content-Format 40 (application/link-format) indicated as well as the the CBOR and JSON representation of link format.
 The RD resource paths /rd, /rd-lookup, and /rd-group are example values.
-The server in this example also indicates that it is capable of providing observation on lookup results.
+The server in this example also indicates that it is capable of providing observation on resource lookups.

 \[ The RFC editor is asked to replace these and later occurrences of TBD64 and TBD504 with the numeric ID values assigned by IANA to